hemanthijjurouthu/devtinder_frontend/devtinder/README.md

 -when we click on accepted and rejected it should be updated in the database and shows it as a connection when we click on accepted.

+# implement real-time chat application using web sockets

+- create a schema to store the messages permanently
+- show green symbol when two people are online
+- cannot chat with the user who is not his friend
+- limit messages when fetching from db